hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world/README.md

 and password for the "_admin_" user.
 Once done you can log in and should see something like the below.

+![Image of Hazelcast management center showing login][Screenshot18a]
+![Image of Hazelcast management center showing connection configuration][Screenshot18b]
+![Image of Hazelcast management center showing connection][Screenshot18c]
-![Image of Hazelcast management center showing server][Screenshot18]
+![Image of Hazelcast management center showing connected clients][Screenshot18d]

 The only server in the "_k8s_" cluster is monitored by that Management Center.